Gilmok/FETrackerTool/README.md

 A tracker for Final Fantasy IV Free Enterprise

 Getting started
-Download all iles and put them into the same directory.
+Download all files and put them into the same directory.
+You do not need to download the java file if you do not want to see the source code.

 When you select File: New Seed it will prompt you to input the FF4FE flagset.
 This will set all objectives.